 A Therapeutic Recreation Specialist will help you develop you personal Passport to Recreation Profile and discuss your needs, strengths and interests.
 Call 970-224-6027 for more information.

-Specialized Program: These programs are open to everyone but are designed to meet the unique needs of individuals with physical, mental, and/or emotional disabilities.
+- Specialized Program: These programs are open to everyone but are designed to meet the unique needs of individuals with physical, mental, and/or emotional disabilities.
 They can also be found in the Recreator and identified by the ARO symbol.
 The Alternative Programs are designed for adults with intellectual disabilities and focus on community activities and social outings.
-See the ARO section of the Recreator for a list of current program offerings.